marcinwiacek/pl1/project9_gen1/readme2.md

 Modern hardware architectures (like X86 or ARM) are very impressive, but have some problems with security, complexity, intellectual property and/or government control.
-Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions have potentially doing the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").
+Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions have potentially the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").

-This project contains 1st working generation of the PL SoC (System On Chip).
+This project contains 1st working generation of the PL1 SoC (System On Chip).

 PL1 currently allows for creating and running OS and apps:

 1. without kernel
-2. with full protecting resources (you don't have hypervisor mode and other stuff, which earlier or later is compromised)
+2. with full protecting resources
-3. without various unnecessary operations (like copying memory during interrupts or dumping things in ineffective way during task switch)
+3. without unnecessary operations

-This is done without legacy stuff, which is big advantage (when you don't have something, it cannot be broken).
+Applications are communicating with each other using interrupts + memory sharing.
+There are no other ways & you don't have kernel or hypervisor mode, which is big, big advantage (when you don't have something, it cannot be broken)

 # Current implementation: